 ∞ Digital Download includes both MP3 and Uncompressed WAV tracks

-∞ LP and CD include immediate links to free Digital Download version
+∞ CD includes immediate links to free Digital Download version

 Following the critical success of set fire to flames’ 2001 album, ‘sings reign rebuilder’, the 13-piece Montreal-based collective return with an eagerly anticipated follow-up.
 Forming a double album, ‘telegraphs in negative / mouths trapped in static’ is a haunted, intense and highly diverse collection of material.
 Continuously shifting off at tangents, its slow sprawl creeps from heartbreaking guitar melodies to sparse string compositions; concrete flickerings and modified machine-crunch to tranced-out kraut-ish rhythm-pieces; cyclical minimalism to awe-filled drone-spaces; free-flowing improvised skitter and spark to raw location / life recordings.
 Beautifully played and composed, and far more than merely a follow-up, ‘telegraphs…’ sees set fire to flames pushing beyond the gains made on that previous effort and forging an increasingly autonomous space for the group.